entur/nirgali/README.md

 Each authority document has a messages collection.
 Message documents have auto generated IDs.
 The schema of each document is modelled after SIRI-SX.

+Each authority document may also have a cancellations collection.
+Cancellation documents have auto generated IDs.
+The schema of each document is modelled after SIRI-ET.

 ### Indexes

-Indexes have been added for efficient querying on the `Progress` and `ValidityPeriod.EndTime` properties from the xml function.
+Indexes have been added for efficient querying from the xml function.
 The indexes are defined in `firestore.indexes.json`, but are easier to read in the firebase console.

 ### Rules